15 essential rules for visiting a newborn during this holiday season

 I know, I KNOW!
 There is nothing more fun than shopping for a new baby.
 By all means, go for it, with a few considerations.

-- Check her registry.
-If the baby was born recently, there's a good chance there are still unpurchased items on the registry.
+- Check their registry.
+If the baby was born recently, there’s a good chance there are still un-purchased items on the registry.
 Check there first so you can be sure to get a gift that they really need.

 - Size-up.
 You are not the only person who has been excited to shop for this new baby!
 She may have drawers full of clothing with the tags still on them.
 If you want to buy sweet baby clothes, buy a few sizes too big so that the baby can grow into them.

 - Ask.
-Surprises are such fun, but new parents are often pretty strapped for cash—there may be something they really need but can't afford.
-So instead of going for that totally-adorable-but-not-super-necessary blanket (they already have five of them, by the way), call the new parents up and ask what they might need.
+Surprises are such fun, but new parents are often pretty strapped for cash—there may be something they really need but can’t afford.
+So instead of going for that adorable-but-not-super-necessary blanket, text the new parents and ask what they might need.

 - Consider the parents.
 Let’s be honest, the baby has no idea when you’ve given them a gift.
 Do you know who does?
 The parents.
 Instead of buying the baby something, what about getting the parents something that they may not treat themselves to?
 Let them know you’re thinking about them too, and that they are still important (albeit not as cute as the baby).

-9. Give the new baby + new mama some space
+8. Give the new baby and mama some space

 10. Remember her

 A good friend spent her first Christmas as a mama at her in-laws.
-She had a great time, but she went upstairs to nurse the baby, and when she came back down, she found that they had opened almost all of the presents without her.
+She had a great time, but after she went upstairs to nurse the baby and came back down, she found that they had opened almost all of the presents without her.

 No one wants to eat cold food and delaying present opening can be tough.
 But remember that new moms often feel invisible, so do what you can to make sure the new mom feels included.
 Wait a few extra minutes so that she can be involved with as much of the festivity as possible.
 Ask her questions about her, not just the baby.

-Let her know that she's still important, as a person, not just the baby's mom.
+Let her know that she’s still important, as a person, not just the baby’s mama.